cyberworlds3c/prompt-injection-detector/README.md

 # 🛡️ AI Shield — Hidden Prompt Injection Detector

-A browser extension (Chrome + Firefox) that scans web pages for hidden prompt injection attacks — malicious instructions embedded in websites that attempt to hijack AI assistants like GitHub Copilot, ChatGPT, and others.
+A browser extension (Chrome + Firefox) that scans web pages for hidden prompt injection attacks — malicious instructions embedded in websites that attempt to hijack AI assistants like GitHub Copilot, Claude, ChatGPT, and others.

 ---